 Bartender Job Outlook

-Employment of bartenders is projected to grow 2 percent from 2016 to 2026, slower than the average for all occupations.
+Employment of bartenders is projected to grow 2 percent through 2026, slower than the average for all occupations.

 Population and income growth are expected to result in more demand for food, drinks, and entertainment.
 This increased demand is expected to be met with increased bartender employment in full-service restaurants, which is projected to increase 7 percent.
 Bartender employment in drinking places, on the other hand, is projected to decrease 8 percent over the next ten years, as customers increasingly obtain these services at full-service restaurants and some local bars close.